Arroz con Gandules

 • Heat the oil over medium heat until hot (whether you sautéed the annatto seeds or not), then add the sofrito, olives, salt, pepper, and cumin.
 Cook, stirring often, until the liquid evaporates and the mixture starts to sizzle, about 5 minutes.

-• Increase the heat to high and bring mixture to a boil over high heat without stirring.
+• Increase the heat to high and bring the mixture to a boil over high heat without stirring.
 Let the liquid boil until it evaporates to the level where you can see the rice peeking out above the liquid.
 Cover the pot, reduce the heat to low, and cook for 20 minutes without opening the lid.

 • Fluff the rice with a fork and serve.